 - A. Within the state of MO, credentialed ministers have the right to: - 1.
 Marry and bury people. - 2.
-If the church employs you, you can take advantage of the IRS tax benefits, including housing allowance. - B. Within the A/G, licensed ministers can be senior/lead pastors. - 1.
-You can serve in Sectional leadership.
+If the church employs you, you can take advantage of the IRS tax benefits, including housing allowance.

-- 2. Vote at District and General Councils. - C. You should pursue Ordination for a few reasons: - 1.
+- B. Within the A/G, licensed ministers can serve as senior/lead pastors. - 1.
+You can serve in Sectional leadership. - 2.
+Vote at District and General Councils. - 3.
+Serve as missionaries. - C. You should pursue Ordination for a few reasons: - 1.
 Some organizations require ordination (military or hospital chaplaincy). - 2.
-The A/G limits certain offices and opportunities for those who are ordained. - a.
+The A/G limits certain offices and opportunities for the ordained minister. - a.
 Presbyters are to be ordained. - b.
-District leadership are to be ordained. - c.
+District leadership must be ordained. - c.
 Licensed step is a working credential, a time of preparation and discovery. - d.
 It is a step, not a landing spot. - 3.
-To quote our Executive Secretary, you should pursue ordination because it is the only credential mentioned in Scripture. - a.
-I confess that ordination is a monumental moment for those that pursue it. - b.
-Let me encourage you to take the necessary classes and pursue ordination in two years.
+Historically, the license you are interviewing for today was designed as an intermediary step called a "license to preach." - a.
+We see this beginning in the 1700s when John Wesley and the early Methodists were unable to train more ordained preachers. - b.
+Part of their solution was to empower lay people to preach and administer the Lord's Supper and Baptism in the absence of ordained ministers. - c.
+The Presbyterians in the 19th century used the License as a testing ground on the way to be ordained. - 1.
+License credentials are a test and trial so that we, the AG, are not hasty in the laying on of hands. - 2.
+Throughout the Assembly of God history, the license to preach has always been a step toward ordination.